Introduction

 • Offers a completely non-invasive method for varicose vein treatment

-• Early experience has been encouraging, however, certain anatomy may not be suitable for HIFU vein treatment
+• Early experience has been encouraging.
+However, certain anatomy may not be suitable for HIFU vein treatment

 • Adjunctive treatment with ultrasound-guided sclerotherapy will still be useful for large bulky varicose veins and tortuous segments